Bonin petrel: Breeding

 The Bonin petrel breeds in dense colonies, on islands in the Northwestern Hawaiian Islands; French Frigate Shoals, Laysan, Lisianski Island, Pearl and Hermes Reef, Midway Atoll and Kure Atoll; and on the Volcano Islands and Bonin Islands south of Japan.
 Colonies are only visited by birds at night, with birds usually arriving soon after sunset.
 Nesting occurs in the winter in order to avoid competition for burrows with other nesting procellariids.
 In the Northwestern Hawaiian Islands the nesting season sometimes overlaps with the larger wedge-tailed shearwater, which will evict and even kill Bonin petrel chicks in order to use the nesting burrows.
-Both parents participate in digging burrows, which are usually dug in sand or hard coral substrate, and are between 1 and 3 m long.
-Pairs are territorial, and will defend an area of around 2 m around the burrow entrance.
+Both parents participate in digging burrows, which are usually dug in sand or hard coral substrate, and are between long.
+Pairs are territorial, and will defend an area of around around the burrow entrance.
 They also display philopatry, returning to the same burrow in consecutive years, redigging the burrow if it has collapsed.
 Burrows in harder coral substrate are less likely to collapse than those dug into sand.